laaners/yugioh_comprehensive_rulebook/README.md

 ### Special Summon with a Card's Effect

-Monsters can also be Special Summoned onto the field through the effect of **References**:another card.
+Monsters can also be Special Summoned onto the field through the effect of another card.

+*References*:
 <p align="left">
 	<ol>
 		<li>